 If you’re caring for a stroke survivor who seems self-centered, it’s important to approach the situation with compassion and patience.
 Here are some strategies to help you navigate this difficult dynamic:

-Prioritize Your Well-Being: Providing care can be emotionally and physically exhausting.
-Make time for activities that recharge you, and don’t hesitate to seek support from friends, family, or a therapist.
+Managing challenges after a neurological event can be mentally and physically draining.
+Make time for restorative activities and don’t hesitate to reach out to trusted friends, family, or a professional for guidance.

 Rebuilding Connections

-Rebuilding connections after a health challenge takes time, effort, and patience—from both the individual and their loved ones.
-Here are some ways to strengthen relationships during this period:
+Restoring relationships after a neurological or medical challenge takes time, effort, and patience from everyone involved.
+Here are ways to strengthen bonds during this period:

 Overcoming challenges is not something anyone should face alone.
 Professional support can be essential in navigating personal struggles.
 Here are some resources to consider:

-Speech Therapists: When a person struggles to express themselves clearly or understand what’s being said, these specialists step in to guide the improvement of verbal expression and comprehension.
+Speech Therapists: When a person struggles to express themselves clearly or understand what’s being said, these specialists step in to guide improvement of verbal expression and comprehension.
 Through structured sessions, they offer tools to rebuild language patterns, expand vocabulary, and practice clearer speech.
-Their work often extends to helping the individual engage more comfortably in social settings—whether that’s chatting with family, participating in small groups, or expressing needs with more confidence.
+Their work often extends to helping individuals engage more comfortably in social settings—whether chatting with family, participating in small groups, or expressing needs with more confidence.

 Support Groups: Both individuals in recovery and caregivers can benefit from shared experiences and encouragement.